-You can return up to 16 light bulbs or tubes at once (any combination up to 16 bulbs in total) to residential recycling sites.
+You can return up to 16 light bulbs or tubes at once (any combination up to 16 bulbs in total) to a designated recycling location.
 If you have more than 1 pallet of lights, visit the Commercial Volumes page to see if you qualify for free lights pickup.

 - Compact fluorescent light bulbs (CFLs) – the program accepts all types and shapes of CFLs, including pin-type sockets, screw types, and covered CFLs

 - Fluorescent tubes – all types, including all sizes (such as 8ft or 4ft) and shapes (such as T5s, T8s T12s, curved, and circular).
 Maximum acceptable length is 8ft.